Gammerdinger/sex-SNP-finder/README.md

    scaffold_0	9	10	0
 ```

-* fixed_population -> pool1 or pool2 -> This tells Sex_SNP_finder if you want it to consider pool 1 or pool2 to be fixed.
+* fixed_population -> pool1 or pool2 -> This tells Sex_SNP_finder if you want it to consider pool 1 or pool2 to be the fixed pool.

-* fixed_threshold -> Due to seqeuncing errors, you might want to consider not only sites that are fixed (those without a sequencing error), but also sites that that are almost fixed (which may be the result of sequencing errors).
+* fixed_threshold -> Due to seqeuncing errors, you might want to consider not only sites that are fixed (those without a sequencing error) in your fixed population, but also sites that that are almost fixed (which may be the result of sequencing errors).
 We typically use a value of 0.9 here, but this is a function of coverage.

 * minimum_polymorphic_frequency -> This is the lower bound on the SNP frequency in the polymorphic pool.
 In the previous example for the output file we used 0.3.